KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 Right now we show all the trivia questions at once.
 But we should show one question at a time.
 By tracking the progress of the user interacting with the trivia app, we know which question to display.

 We're using the principles of defined responsibilities in our components.
-In our case, we want the parent, the Trivia component, to tell the child, the TriviaQuestion component, which question to display.
+In our case, we want the parent, the `TriviaComponent`, to tell the child, the `TriviaQuestionComponent`, which question to display.

 In VS Code, open _trivia.question.component.ts_.

 First, let's set up an `@Input` property in the `TriviaQuestion` component with a `boolean` type to handle whether the component should display.
-Name the property `shouldDisplay` and apply the concepts we learned last session and follow the same pattern implemented for the `question` `@Input` property.
+Name the property `shouldDisplay`.
+Apply the concepts we learned last session to create `@Input` properties by following the same pattern implemented for the `question` `@Input` property.

 >[!HINT]
 >In the _trivia.question.component.ts_, add a public `@Input` property named `shouldDisplay` and set the type to `boolean`.